Blazored/SessionStorage/README.md

 dotnet add package Blazored.SessionStorage
 ```

-If you're using Visual Studio you can also install via the built in NuGet package manager.
+If you're using Jetbrains Rider or Visual Studio you can also install via the built in NuGet package manager.

 ## Setup